5 Awesomely Authentic Spanish Projects Your Students Will Cheer For!

 Time Needed: 2 to 4 weeks.

 This is a humanitarian project.
-Every Hispanic country has some humanitarian crisis or problematic social issue.
-Small groups must choose their country and create a character who is living through that particular crisis.
+Small groups must choose a Hispanic country experiencing a humanitarian crisis or problematic social issue and create a character who’s living through that particular crisis.
 The goal is to come up with ways to alleviate the crisis and proactively “help” their character.

 Learning Goals: Writing fluency.
 Students are asked to write an “article” to raise awareness about their crisis.

-Problem/Question: What is the issue?
+Problem/Question: What’s the issue?
 How can we help?

 Investigation: Students need to conduct research and find statistics.
 They should evaluate what things are currently being done to deal with the situation.